Karate Classes In Hendon

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Hendon .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Hendon .

 Karate: historical information and facts